St. Paul VI Parish

 Congratulations!
-Please contact any of the parish priests at least 6 months in advance by calling the parish office, (203) 288-1652.
+Please contact the Sacramental Coordinator or the Pastor at least 6 months in advance by calling the parish office, (203) 288-1652.

 Marriage & Family Resources:

 Office of Family Life of the Archdiocese of Hartford (Facebook Page)